Three people have already lost their lives on the streets of Pacific Beach in 2026 alone.

 City plans take time.
 Reviews, approvals, construction — the roads won’t change overnight.
 For people who’ve already been injured in accidents on these corridors, the clock runs differently.

 California gives most accident victims two years from the date of the crash to pursue a personal injury claim.
-Whether you were hit by a car on Garnet Avenue, struck by a vehicle running a red on Grand Avenue, injured in a cycling accident on Mission Boulevard, or hurt anywhere else in San Diego County — that window may still be open.
+Whether you were hit by a car on Garnet Avenue, struck by a vehicle running a red on Grand Avenue, injured in a cycling accident on Mission Blvd, or hurt anywhere else in San Diego County — that window may still be open.

-Many victims don’t call an attorney because they assume the process is too complicated, that their injuries weren’t serious enough, or that the other driver’s insurance already handled it.
+Many victims don’t call an attorney because they assume the process is too complicated, or that their injuries weren’t serious enough, or that the other driver’s insurance already handled it.
 In many cases, there is more that can be done.

 San Diego’s outdoor culture means more bikes, e-bikes, and scooters on the road year-round — and spring brings even more.
 Injuries from these accidents have been rising sharply, and the legal questions around liability can be more complex than a standard car crash.